uuosio/rscdk-book/src/helloworld-abi.md

 ## Generating an ABI File for a Smart Contract

-ABI(Application Binary Interface) provides a way to interact with contracts

-First create a directory named `abigen` subdirectory.
+ABI(Application Binary Interface) provides a way to interact with contracts First, create a directory named `abigen` subdirectory.
 Then save the following two files in it.

 ### Cargo.toml